campbellbartlett/cbjenkins/readme.md

 ```
 docker exec jenkinsdocker_jenkinsmaster_1 tail -n 100 /var/log/jenkins/jenkins.log
 ```
-will show the log file in the terminal.
-Find the password by looking for 3 lines of /*
+Show the log file in the terminal.
+Find the password by looking for 3 lines of *

 ###### How to stop: